vickysigler/pxt-bmp280/README.md

 barometer.init()
 ```

 Initialises the barometer, required to start using it.
-If the address hasn't been changed in advanced, it will use the default address of 0x77.
+If the address hasn't been changed in advance, it will use the default address of 0x77.

 ### getPressure()